Financial Aid Dictionary: Top Terms Related to Grants, Work-study, and Student Loans

 What is an award year?

-An award year runs from July 1 to June 30 of the following year—it’s different from a calendar year that runs from January to December.
+An award year is generally a 12-month period that runs from July 1 to June 30 of the following year—it’s different from a calendar year that runs from January to December.
 When you submit a Free Application for Federal Student Aid (FAFSA®) form, you’ll select the award year that you’re planning on attending school.

 What is student loan consolidation?